All Episodes

 Why?

-Because the media cares about unarmed blacks, couldn't give a whiff about unarmed whites because it doesn't advance their theory that racism remains a major problem in America.
+Because the media cares about unarmed blacks, couldn't give a rip about unarmed whites because it doesn't advance their theory that racism remains a major problem in America.

-The real problem in this in this country, far and away in the black community is the Africans of Fathers, the evidence of fathers, the evidence of fathers.
+The real problem in this country, far and away in the black community, is the absence of fathers, the absence of fathers, the absence of fathers.

 That's one of the reasons these young black boys challenge the police so often when they do that.